-Fig. 1.1: Model type label (example: V775AC)
+Fig. 1.1: Model type label (example: V785 AC)

-A label on the printed board soldering side indicates the module's version (see Fig 1.1); all the versions share the same features except where indicated.
+1 A label on the printed board soldering side indicates the module's version (see Fig 1.1); all the versions share the same features except where indicated.

-2 The version with the PAUX connector requires the V430 backplane.
+2 The versions with the PAUX connector require the V430 backplane.